-To kick things off, I’m bringing a very special recipe to the Potluck table– not from a food blogger, but from a distinguished member of the Tribe.
-Last Friday, thanks to my friend Jackie at Domestic Fits, I had the privilege of meeting Holocaust survivor Michael Berkowits in his senior living complex.
+A few years ago, thanks to my dear friend Jackie (aka The Beeroness), I had the privilege of meeting Holocaust survivor Michael Berkowits in his senior living complex.
 On that same visit, I was also introduced to another amazing woman– 104 year-old Mary Goldberg.
-You read that right.
-104 years old!
-Dear Mary, bless her heart, is amazingly strong and coherent for her advanced age.
-She spoke with me about her long life, and also shared a tasty Passover recipe that I know you’ll love.
-But first, a little more about Mary.
+Mary spoke with me about her long life, and also shared a tasty Passover recipe that I know you’ll love.
+But first, a little more about the woman behind the recipe.

 Me and Mary in her Southern California apartment.

-Mary Goldberg was born in England in 1908– her maiden name is Mary Ziff.
+Mary Goldberg was born in England in 1908 with the maiden name is Mary Ziff.
 Her mother was English, her father Russian.
-Her parents immigrated to America when Mary was 9 years old.
+Mary’s parents immigrated to America when she was 9 years old.
 They lived for a while in Chicago, then made their way west to California, where Mary has lived ever since.

 Mary on her wedding day– she was 18 years old.
 Her husband, a Jewish man from Russia, was 23.